inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L142
-S:    "Has #4-4 gone?" she asked, rushing in out of the cold.
+S:"Has #4-4 gone?" she asked, rushing in out of the cold.
- :    "No--why $4?" the station agent* answered (he had won- :dered why she was so worried).
+ :"No--why $4?" the station agent* answered (he had won- :dered why she was so worried).
 But he wasn't to find out-- :for a white hand pushed back $15 and picked up an old copy :of Good Housekeeping from a seat.
 She began to read.
 When